joshuacrotts/formal-logic-aiding-tutor/README.md

 <h2>Using FLAT</h2>
 To use FLAT:

-1. Make sure you have Java 8 installed (necessary for JavaFX).
-We recommend Amazon Corretto 8.
-Then, download the FLAT-Jar directory to your computer, and click ```FLAT.jar```.
+1. Make sure you have Java 18 installed.
+We recommend OpenJDK 18.
 2. Type a well-formed formula in propositional or first-order predicate logic in the bottom text input field.

    _Note:_ Make sure to use parentheses around the wffs and to avoid parentheses when typing predicates (i.e., use Pxyz and not P(x, y, z)).
 Unary operators such as negation do not use parentheses.
 All binary operators require parentheses.
 In other words, there is __no implicit precedence of operators!__